impredicative/urltitle/README.md

 * Up to three attempts are made for resiliency except if there is an unrecoverable error, i.e. 400, 401, 404, etc.
 * A guess of `https` and otherwise `http` is made for a URL with a missing scheme, e.g. git-scm.com/downloads.
 * A fallback to Google web cache is used if a page presents a Distil captcha.
+* Some site-specific customizations are configurable:
+  - regular expression based URL substitutions
+  - use of Google web cache
+  - User-Agent

 ## Links
 * Code: https://github.com/impredicative/urltitle/